HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Metadata is an opportunity to describe and explain the value of the content on the other side of the click.
 While page titles are believed to be weighed directly in search rankings, meta descriptions are not.
 Both elements can encourage or discourage a user to click or not click based on their contents.

-We examined these features to see how pages are quantitatively aligning with best practices to drive traffic from Organic Search.
+We examined these features to see how pages are quantitatively aligning with best practices to drive traffic from organic search.

 ##### Titles